smart-data-lake/smart-data-lake/docs/getting-started/part-1/get-departures.md

 Create a directory called config in your current working directory and an empty file called application.conf.
 This is where we will define our data pipeline.

 ## Define departures objects
-Add the following lines to your configuration file:
+Add the following lines to your departures.conf file:
 ```
     dataObjects {

       ext-departures {
         type = WebserviceFileDataObject
         url = "https://opensky-network.org/api/flights/departure?airport=LSZB&begin=1696854853&end=1697027653"
-        readTimeoutMs=200000
+        timeouts {
+          connectionTimeoutMs = 3000
+          readTimeoutMs = 200000
         }
+      }

       stg-departures {
         type = JsonFileDataObject
         path = "~{id}"
       }

     }
 ```
 :::caution
 Note that the API Call **may freeze** as the timestamps provided under **begin=1696854853&end=1697027653** get older.
 When that's the case, simply replace them with more recent timestamps.
 You can go on https://www.epochconverter.com/ and set "end" to the current time in seconds and "begin" to the current time in seconds minus 2 days.
 At this stage in the guide, the capabilitites of our dataObject  ext-departures are somewhat limited as you need to provide to it the exact url of the data you want to download.
-In part 3 of this guide we will make our dataObject much smarter and these steps won't be needed anymore
+In part 3 of this guide we will make our DataObject much smarter and these steps won't be needed anymore.
 :::

 Here, we first created the DataObjects section.
 This section will contain our DataObjects of our pipeline.